gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 This part is really critical.

 Your team formula may include the core team only, or like in our case, include members from the larger project community (Infrastructure Engineers, UX Designers etc.)
 As a facilitator, you want to understand very well the needs of each project in terms of specific roles and the number of people required for each role.
-Cross-check the total number of people based on the team formula with the number of people, invited to participate in the self-selection.
+Cross-check the total number of people based on the team formula with the number of people invited to participate in the self-selection.
 Avoid putting people into "musical chairs" at all cost!

 ### 4. Evangelize